How to Import Students in UDISE Plus 2026-27 β Drop Box Method, File Format & Every Error Fixed

 | Class 12 | 16 years | 19 years |

-Three specific situations that cause Age Matrix errors during student import:
+Three specific situations cause Age Matrix errors during student import:

-1. Date of birth entered in wrong format
+1. Entering the date of birth in the wrong format

-The most common trigger.
+This is the most common trigger.
 The template expects DD/MM/YYYY.
 If you enter 08/15/2018 (US format) instead of 15/08/2018, SDMS reads the month as 15 β which is invalid β and either rejects the row or calculates a wildly wrong age that fails the matrix.
-Fix: standardize all dates to DD/MM/YYYY before importing.
+Fix: standardize all dates to DD/MM/YYYY before you import the file.

 2. Over-age students (common in government schools)

 A student who started Class 1 at age 9 due to delayed enrollment will be over-age for their current class by 2β3 years.
 For example, a 14-year-old in Class 7 falls outside the Class 7 maximum of 14 years (depending on their exact birthdate).
-These students must be entered manually through SDMS's individual student entry β there is an override mechanism for over-age students accessible only in the manual entry form, not in the bulk import.
+You must enter these students manually through the individual student entry in SDMS.
+The portal provides an override mechanism for over-age students only in the manual entry form, not in the bulk import.

 3. Class column value does not match the selected class filter

 If the import page has a class dropdown (e.g., "Select Class: 5") and your import file has students from Class 5 and Class 6 mixed, the Class 6 students will fail the Age Matrix check because SDMS calculates their age against the Class 5 matrix, not Class 6.
-Fix: one import file per class, or ensure the class filter on the import page is set to "All Classes" if that option exists.
+Fix: create one import file per class, or ensure you set the class filter on the import page to "All Classes" if the portal provides that option.

 Other Common Import Errors and Their Exact Fixes